-Providing guidance on criteria for the selection of alternatives to c-OctaBDE should be part of the risk management strategy for the elimination of this substance.
+Providing guidance on criteria for the selection of alternatives to c-OctaBDE [and c-DecaBDE] should be part of the risk management strategy for the elimination of this substance [these substances].
 It will be important to discourage the replacement of c-OctaBDE with other environmentally harmful substances.

-Waste fractions containing c-OctaBDE should be handled in a safe, efficient and environmentally sound manner.
+Waste fractions containing c-OctaBDE [and c-DecaBDE] should be handled in a safe, efficient and environmentally sound manner.
 A cost effective way to identify such wastes is needed.
 This could impose extra costs on some countries and sectors.
 The solutions for waste handling should, to a large extent, depend on local conditions and be designed to fit into existing systems and traditions, taking the broad rules of the Stockholm Convention into consideration, including the general guideline on waste handling in the Basel Convention, which includes in its Annex VIII such substances as PCBs, polybromobiphenyls and 'other polybrominated analogues'.